How long should you keep tax returns? A simple guide to tax record retention

 Learn how long to keep tax returns and why digitizing them is a safer way to store your documents.

 We all know how important it is to save your tax returns, but the question remains — how long should you actually keep tax documents?
-This article explains why you should archive tax documents, how long to keep tax returns, and the best way to do so.
+Whether you’re filing personal taxes, running a small business, or preparing for a potential audit, having the right documents, and keeping them for the right amount of time, can save you stress, time, and money.
+This guide explains exactly how long to keep tax returns, why retention matters, and how digitizing your documents can make long‑term storage safer and easier.

 Keeping tax documents is important in case of an IRS audit.
 You’ll need your tax returns to back up your claims about both paid and owed taxes.